 Oregon has a strict law on security deposit refunds.
 You need to send the tenant an accounting of the security deposit within 31 days, or you will owe that tenant double the amount of the initial security deposit.
 Make sure you do a thorough inspection at move out, and send the tenant a copy of the inspection report with the final statement within those 31 days.

 Hiring a Portland property management company will be in your best interests.
 This will help you avoid these landlord horror stories, and have a successful rental property experience.
-If you have any questions about property management in Portland, Beaverton property management, or our services in the surrounding areas, please contact us at Alpine Property Management.
+If you have any questions about property management in Portland, Beaverton property management, or our services in the surrounding areas, please contact us at The Alpine Group.